 - Send email

-- Call an additional workflow rule (room/resource WF or other event WF) or action
+- Call an additional workflow rule (room/resource WF or other events WF) or action

 Workflow Definitions and Concepts